saulchurcher/Will-It-Fly-/README.md

 # Will-It-Fly
 ### Flight Delay Prediction Application

+* At the moment the only code that is made public from this project is a jupyter notebook containing the pre-processing of the data and model implementation

-- **Developed an application** to predict flight delays using machine learning and exploratory data analysis.
+**Developed an application** to predict flight delays using machine learning and exploratory data analysis.

 #### Data Collection and Preparation
 - Sourced flight data from multiple APIs and created a comprehensive DataFrame using Python and Pandas.